 The library is open 24 hours a day during the academic year.
-The collection of 450,000 books and 185,000 periodicals includes nearly all the scholarly journals published by Elsevier, Springer, and Sage, three of the largest academic publishers worldwide.

-Through the Library website, students on or off campus can access more than 200 databases that provide access to journals, books, and reference materials.
+The collection includes 450,000 books and more than 48,000 current journals, including all the journals of the most prominent scholarly publishers: Elsevier, Oxford University Press, SAGE, Springer Nature, Taylor & Francis, and Wiley.
+Through the Library website, students on or off campus can access more than 220 databases that provide access to journals, books, and reference materials.

-Students and faculty of Manhattan College can also use libraries throughout New York City and Westchester County through the on-site arrangements established by WALDO and METRO, our local library networks.
+Students and faculty of Manhattan College can also use libraries throughout New York City and Westchester County through the on-site arrangements established by WALDO, our local library network.
 Books and articles from libraries worldwide are available through our interlibrary loan service.